threepointone/falcro/README.md

   - `.setParams(params, refresh = false)` - change the params for the current query, and optionally trigger a fetch

+examples
+---

+use [react-heatpack](https://github.com/insin/react-heatpack) to run examples from `/examples` directory

 todo
 ---